 • Make unit studies on different tribes and don’t just study Native Americans as a broad-sweeping generalization.

-• Be clear about how different tribes dressed, lived, ate, and what tools they used.
+• Be clear about how different Native American clothing, lives, food, and what tools were used.

 • Critique an image that shows a stereotypical version of a Native American to spark discussion.

-• Don’t make your studies just about the first Thanksgiving.
+• Don’t make your studies only about the first Thanksgiving.

 3. Understand the importance of Native American storytelling.